 Because of the tight timeline on which we expect position papers to be submitted, we have much shorter position paper guidelines for BMAL compared to BMUN.
 Please see below for details.

-Title your email: Submission_Committee_Country
+Title your email: [Position Paper] Country - Committee

 Your document should also be titled as such for cataloging purposes.

 Position Papers are due on November 24th to be considered for all committee awards.
 Late submissions will not be considered, and submissions will be graded on a rolling basis.
-It is advised that delegates submit their position paper when they are done instead of waiting till 23:59 PST the day of the deadline to get it in, to avoid technical difficulties.

 Position Paper Guidelines